By Jennifer McDougall

 ― Miguel Ruiz, The Four Agreements: A Practical Guide to Personal Freedom

-Many doctors believe that negative emotions and thoughts about oneself is the cause to disease and illness.
+Many doctors believe that negative emotions and thoughts about oneself are the cause of disease and illness.
 At Passages Addiction Treatment Centers, we believe that addiction is caused by the following reasons:

 - Chemical imbalance